Need fresh thinking? Help is a few keystrokes away.

-The person sitting in the orthopedic office spent time online researching knee pain and may even have chosen the doctor based on location.
+The person sitting in the orthopedic office spent time online researching knee pain and might even have chosen the doctor based on location.
 This online activity created a digital “footprint” that allowed a smart marketer to find you.
 And through a technique called geofencing, you were found at the right time (visiting an orthopedic doctor’s office) and the right place (near the imaging center).

 In 2016, healthcare and pharma accounted for only 2.8% of all digital ad spending.
-And of industries choosing the hyper-targeted programmatic advertising tactic, healthcare and pharma accounted for only 1.7% of the pie.
+And of industries choosing the hyper-targeted programmatic advertising tactic, healthcare and pharma companies accounted for only 1.7% of the pie.

 Much of healthcare’s hesitancy about programmatic advertising can be traced to the Health Insurance Portability and Accountability Act of 1996, affectionately known as HIPAA.
 Overseen by the U.S. Department of Health and Human Services, HIPAA set forth rules and regulations about how patient medical records and data can be used.

-Since it went into effect, healthcare institutions have been fearful of violating privacy rules, especially those relating to marketing.
+Since it went into effect, healthcare providers and institutions have been fearful of violating privacy rules, especially those relating to marketing.
 A single act of noncompliance can result in fines of up to $50,000.
 It’s no wonder that healthcare institutions have approached data-driven marketing with apprehension.